0xdefaceme/whitepaper/README.md

 model of the problem here.
 Instead, this section makes an argument for why attackers and contract operators should use the 0xdeface protocol and why this transforms attacking contracts to a positive-sum game.
-We'll start by making the case for why contract operators should implement the exploitable EIP standard.
+We'll start by making the case for why contract operators should implement the Exploitable ERC standard.

-By implementing the exploitable EIP standard, contract operators now have the option to dynamically set bounties on a main net contract.
+By implementing the Exploitable ERC standard, contract operators now have the option to dynamically set bounties on a main net contract.
 While there is of course a cost involved in offering this bounty to attackers, it comes with several benefits: (1) It can be grown dynamically with the size of the